 - Arachne in the first version of Spiderman Turn Off The Dark was a HUGE Creator's Pet for director Julie Taymor.
 She got no less that three songs of her own (including one devoted to shoe shopping), supplanted the Green Goblin as the main villain in Act Two, and competed with Mary Jane as Peter's love interest.
 Julie insisted that not making Arachne's redemption arc the main focus of Act Two would ruin the artistic merit of the play and compared cutting any of her songs or scenes to a mastectomy.
 After Taymor was fired, much of Arachne's role was cut out via an extensive Re Tool, reducing her to The Artifact.

 - The Disney Theme Parks have Duffy the Disney Bear.
-Imagine a character who isn't connected to any of the Disney Animated Canon and/or Pixar films.
-Hey, Figment, Phineas and Ferb, and Captain Jack Sparrow are well liked, right?
-Well, the problem is, this character isn't FROM any of the rides, shows, or live-action movies.
-He exists solely to sell merchandise, Tastes Like Diabetes, and yet has more presence in the parks than Darkhorses like Flynn Rider and Scrooge McDuck, and Brother Chucked characters like Hercules, Quasimodo, Tarzan and most of the Disney villains, who usually only appear for Meet and Greets at the Halloween parties.
+The main problem most people have with Duffy is that he isn't from any of the Disney Animated Canon and/or Pixar films, the rides, shows, or live-action movies (compare him to Figment, Phineas and Ferb, and Captain Jack Sparrow).
+He exists solely to sell merchandise, Tastes Like Diabetes, and yet has more presence in the parks than Darkhorses like Hiro and Baymax, Flynn Rider and Scrooge McDuck, long-gone characters like Hercules, Quasimodo and Tarzan, and most of the Disney villains (who usually only appear for Meet and Greets at the Halloween parties).
 In addition, he's also managed to outlast a character from a popular and ongoing video game series co-created by Disney.
-This is mostly a result of Duffy being a Cash Cow Franchise in the Tokyo parks with desperate efforts to re-create the success abroad without realizing the cultural differences.
+This is mostly a result of Duffy being a cash-cow in the Tokyo parks with desperate efforts to re-create the success abroad without realizing the cultural differences.